Paramount Pictures shines the spotlight on big dogs

 Best Friends Animal Society is a leading animal welfare organization working to end the killing of dogs and cats in America’s shelters by 2025.
 Founded in 1984, Best Friends is a pioneer in the no-kill movement and has helped reduce the number of animals killed in shelters from an estimated 17 million per year to around 347,000.
 Best Friends runs lifesaving programs all across the country, as well as the nation’s largest no-kill animal sanctuary.
 Working collaboratively with a network of more than 3,300 animal welfare and shelter partners, and community members nationwide, Best Friends is working to Save Them All.
 For more information, visit bestfriends.org.

-Here's a sneak peek at Clifford the Big Red Dog, coming to the big screen on November 10.
+Here's a sneak peek at Clifford the Big Red Dog, coming to the big screen and streaming on Paramount +, November 10.